Alright: ‘I like that it’s not something that you really see, two men pouring their hearts out’

 ‘Run Away’ has a shimmery, summer vibe and would be a perfect festival song.
 The harmonies throughout, particularly on the chorus, peppered with “da da da’s” are bound to make it a fan favourite: ‘Before ‘Run Away’, it was always me and Matt that wrote the tunes,’ Darnell said.
 ‘Brad had never really been a songwriter but he’s got a good ear for what a song needs.
 ‘Run Away’ is the first time that Brad’s written a tune.
 We thought we were missing a festival sing along song for somebody who hasn’t seen us before, that they can watch and pick up, that’s what the “da da da’s are for” (laughs).
 When we got together and started pulling it all together, we were so excited about it.’

 Darnell quips that he tried to get out of Mills exactly what the song was about but he was quite cryptic: ‘My perception of it is that you’ve met someone, whether it be a friend or a lover, and you want to go and be free together to do your own thing,’ he said.
 There’s the line: “If the world was on fire, would you say goodbye?
-Would you hold my hand in the burning sky?”
+Would you hold my hand under the burning sky?”
 We were sat in Brad’s front room when he said that and honesty, it must have been about an hour where we both just sat there like this, thinking what could come next?’
 I say that it reminds me of Ultravox’s ‘Dancing With Tears In My Eyes’ which is also about two people together at the end of the world.
 ‘Well, I’ll have to have a listen to that because that’s what I was thinking of,’ he said.
 ‘It’s very apocalyptic, isn’t it?
 And it’s quite a nice line to think, you know, “We’re together, we’re going to go and party together on the weekend and whatever life throws at us, we’ll be together through it”.’

 Warwick joined the band at the beginning of the year after their former guitarist Joe Platt, with whom Darnell went to school, stepped back last December: ‘There’s no bad blood whatsoever, he said that it was getting a bit much in terms of the commitment and travelling all over the country but said he’d still help us out when we need it, so he’s playing in Birmingham with us next month.
 Ben, who I’ve been mates with for years, he was the guitarist in Twisted Wheel.
 ‘Run Away’ was the first song that he’s put the guitar down for.
 It was nice to have something different as well, going into the studio with him.
 He has a different ear for things and he’s got slightly different effects on the guitar.
 I think that alongside the fact that Brad had written the song, that has given us a bit of a shift in the style.
 We’re really happy with it.
 I think it definitely feels like a level up for us, in my opinion, anyway.’